viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 weight: 3
 ---

 Smart machines are an integral part of our daily lives.
-TEST From our phones to traffic lights, these machines rely on their ability to process and respond to data.
+From our phones to traffic lights, these machines rely on their ability to process and respond to data.
 However, as the amount of data collected by these devices continues to grow, it becomes important to not only process it, but also to organize and manage it effectively.

-This tutorial will guide you through using the color filter module to selectively capture and synchronize image data for pet photography with [Viam's cloud](/services/data/#cloud-sync).
+This tutorial will guide you through setting your camera up with the color filter module to capture and store images of your pet wearing a blue collar in [Viam's cloud](/services/data/#cloud-sync).
+Once you've positioned your configured camera in a location where your cat or dog will come into the frame, the camera will use the data management service to periodically take pictures.
+Then, before the images are stored in Viam's cloud, the color filter module will sift images and only store them if the color blue selected is present.
-You can follow these steps to enhance your data management whether you're configuring a camera to take pictures of your pet, or working with any robot equipped with a [camera](/components/camera/)component.
+You can follow these steps to enhance your data management whether you're configuring a camera to take pictures of your pet, or working with any robot equipped with a [camera](/components/camera/) component.

 While the color filter module you use in this tutorial selects image data from a camera, these same principles can be applied to various components, including for filtering [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter) data.
 The filter modular component allows you to selectively [store data](/services/data/#data-capture) when that data meets certain conditions you set.